pau1a/Transcrypt/PDS.md

 * **Semantic state reinforcement** — success, warning, error, and info regions must not rely exclusively on colour; typography must signal severity through structure.
 * **Cross-surface consistency** — the same component uses identical type values in Marketing pages, Essentials screens, and verifier mode.

+Marketing surfaces may use enhanced hierarchy, increased type scale, and bold display patterns for hero sections, while Essentials retains a restrained typographic structure.

 Links are styled with cerulean only when interactive and never as general emphasis.
 CTA buttons derive their typographic identity from their component class, not from context.